 In plants, oxalate helps to get rid of extra calcium by binding with it.
 That is why so many high-oxalate foods are from plants.
-In humans, it may work as a “prebiotic,” feeding good bacteria in the gut.

 When we eat foods with oxalate, it travels through the digestive tract and passes out in the stool or urine.
 As it passes through the intestines, oxalate can bind with calcium and be excreted in the stool.
 However, when too much oxalate continues through to the kidneys, it can lead to kidney stones.

 Calcium oxalate kidney stones are the most common type of kidney stone in the United States.
 The higher your levels of oxalate, the greater your risk of developing these kinds of kidney stones.

 If you are at high risk for kidney stones, lowering the amount of oxalate that you eat may help reduce this risk.

 However, recent indicates that boosting your intake of calcium-rich foods when you eat foods that are high in oxalate may be a better approach than simply eliminating it from the diet.

 As they digest, oxalate and calcium are more likely to bind together before they get to the kidneys, making it less likely that kidney stones will form.